epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-or-component-generation/spring-jpa-jpql/java/README.md

 ```

 - Accept the best suggested implementation using the TAB and ENTER keys
-- *Optional*: Add the line with `@Query` annotation after the comment if it is not suggested.
+- *Optional*: Add the line with `@Query` annotation after the comment if correct implementation is not proposed.
 Invoke code generation and accept suggestion
 - Add all necessary imports
 - Open ItemService class
-- Go to `findExprireByNow` method
+- Go to `findExpiredByNow` method
 - Remove line with `return` statement
 - Move cursor to the end of TODO comment and press Enter
 - Accept the best suggested implementation using the TAB and ENTER keys